The Unsettling Basics of Child Abuse in Arizona

 - Neglect: The act of placing a child or children at unreasonable risk of harm.

-While these definitions are very precise, cases of suspected child abuse and neglect are frequently not so black and white.
+While these definitions are exact, cases of suspected child abuse and neglect are frequently not so black and white.
 If you suspect a child is being subjected to physical violence, emotional abuse, or neglect, it is vital to get the proper authorities involved as soon as possible for a proper and official investigation to be completed.
-Contacting a lawyer who is well versed in Arizona child abuse laws, like Hildebrand Law, is also recommended.
-You can take the first step to obtaining an initial consultation by contacting us today at 480-305-8300.
+Contacting a lawyer who is well versed in Arizona child abuse laws, like Hildebrand Law, PC, is also recommended.
+You can take the first step to obtaining an initial consultation by contacting us today at (480)305-8300

 This information only begins to scratch the surface of this highly emotional topic.
 In our next article, we’ll dive into the subject a bit further.
 We’ll also take a look at how child abuse allegations, charges, and convictions can impact a child custody case in the state of Arizona.
 Be sure to check back for more information, and in the meantime, browse our family law blog for a collection of articles on other topics.